divVerent/aaaaxy/docs/userguide.md

 ### Demo Recording

-To record a demo of the game, pass the flags `-dump_demo=demo.dem`.
+To record a demo of the game, pass the flags `-demo_record=demo.dem`.

 The resulting `demo.dem` file can be played back with only this exact same version of the game by passing `-play_demo=demo.dem`; however the